jinnycho/jinnycho-blog/src/writings/hobbies/gallivanting/jinhae.md

 1. You enjoy walking around a medium size walkable city, with many attractions to discover along the way
 2. you like outdoor activities
 3. you like cherry blossoms & Korean food
-4. (optional) you know a little bit of Korean or have Korean friends
+4. (optional) you know how to speak some Korean or have Korean friends

 ### Recommendation